Human Kinetics Department

 Sport & Exercise Psychology

 This course provides an introduction to the basic concepts and principles of sport and exercise psychology.
-Topics include a variety of psychological constructs and theories (e.g., personality, motivation, anxiety, diversity, group dynamics) and how they apply to teaching/consulting, coaching, and fitness instruction.
+Topics include a variety of psychological constructs and theories (e.g., personality, motivation, anxiety, diversity, group dynamics) and how they apply to teaching/consulting, health care, coaching, and fitness instruction.
 Credit will be granted for only one of HKIN 136 or HKIN 236.
 Three credits and lab.

 Multicultural and Social Dance